bitforce/Algorithms/tutorial/sorting/quick/README.md

 depends on the implementation.

 ###### Analysis
-_BT_:
+_BCT_:
   When the partition divides the list into two (nearly) equal pieces, the recursive calls process only half the list size and consequently this makes only n=2^x calls before we reach a list length of 1.
 The ideal factor comes into play...

-_WT_:
+_WCT_:
-  This occurs when the pivot either divides the array into sublists of length 0 and n-1 or when the pivot attempting to divide an array where all elements equal.
-The former signifies that the pivot (likely) happened to be the smallest or largest element in the list.
-When this occurs, each recursive call ...
+  This occurs when the pivot either divides the array into sublists of length 0 and n-1 or when the pivot attempts to divide an array where all elements equal.
+The former signifies that the pivot (likely) happened to be the smallest or largest element in the list and the latter proves that you don't know what an algorithm actually is.
+When this occurs, each recursive call processes a sublist only whose length is only 1 less and thus you are making n calls on an array of n length.

-_WS_:
+  See [figure](./.res/fig1.png) for graphical representation.

+_WCS_:
   Space complexity may differ in Quicksort variants; however, for the one found here, it uses in-place partitioning, which only takes O(1) space, but post- partition, the sublists are recursively sorted; the sublist with the lesser